section-engineering-education/engineering-education/content/articles/building-a-webpage-ui-with-compose-web/index.md

 The web page will open in the browser at `localhost:8080`.

 ### Conclusion
-Just like HTML, you can use Kotlin Multi-platform to construct a program that runs both on browsers and desktops.
+Like HTML, you can use Kotlin Multi-platform to construct a program that runs both on browsers and desktops.
 Styling is done in almost the same manner but way much easier.
 With Compose Web, you can build web UI rapidly and handle events more efficiently using the Kotlin language.

 Compose Multi-platform is at its early age and stable now.
 Read more of this from [here](https://blog.jetbrains.com/kotlin/2021/12/compose-multiplatform-1-0-is-going-live/).